jeffstieler/atlas-help/consul/alerts/notification-methods.html.md

 ---
 # Alert Notification Methods

-Atlas currently supports three different types of notification methods.
+Atlas currently supports many different types of notification methods, outlined below.

-All three are outlined below.
-Alert methods can be configured in the "Integrations" tab of an environment.
+Notification methods can be managed by visiting the
+<strong>Configuration</strong> page for your user or organization.
+Notification methods can also be overridden for a specific build configuration, environment, or infrastructure.

 ## Email